MicahElliott/captain/README.md

 Some things to notice in that file:

-- All the hooks/checks are short and live in a single place
+- All the triggers are short and live in a single place
 - Each "hook section" is just a shell array named for git's conventions (but underscores)
-- Some checks are a line with a `somename:` "name" prefix, then the eval'd command
+- Some triggers are a line with a `somename:` "name" prefix, then the eval'd command
 - After a `name` is an optional "filter": `cljfmt` will only look at `.clj` and `.cljc` files
 - The `lint` and `format` are run in parallel by being backgrounded (`&`)
 - You generally should use single-quote commands, even with env vars